Valley Line (SE to West LRT): Mill Woods to Lewis Farms

 About the Project

-The Southeast to West LRT (Valley Line) is a low-floor urban line that will run from Mill Woods to Lewis Farms, crossing through downtown.
-The line runs a total length of 27km and its route has been approved by City Council.
+The Valley Line (Southeast to West Light Rail Transit) is a low-floor urban line that will run from Mill Woods to Lewis Farms, crossing through downtown.
+The line runs a total length of 27 km and its route has been approved by City Council.
 Public input helped shape the route, stop/station locations and other details during the Concept Planning phase.
-The estimated total cost of the line is $3.2 billion.
+During the Preliminary Design stage from February 2012 to November 2013, public engagement helped shape the design philosophy and aesthetic for the Valley Line LRT, providing the City of Edmonton with invaluable knowledge about the communities the LRT will eventually serve.

-City Council has approved a funding strategy for the Valley Line, starting with the $1.8 billion Mill Woods to Centre West leg.
-The financing plan depends on cost sharing with the governments of Canada and Alberta.
-If the remaining funding for this stage is secured by Spring 2014, the line could see construction begin as early as 2016 and be open to the public by 2020.
+If the remaining funding is secured by Spring 2014, construction could begin as early as 2016 and be open to the public by 2020.

 For more information: